Flame (rapper)

-Marcus Tyrone Gray (born September 16, 1981), known as Flame (often stylized in all caps), is an American Lutheran Christian hip hop rapper with Clear Sight Music.
-He has released nine albums.
+Marcus Tyrone Gray (born September 16, 1981), known as Flame (often stylized in all caps), is a Lutheran Christian hip hop rapper from the United States.
+He is with Clear Sight Music and has released nine albums.
 Flame has been nominated for several Dove and Stellar Awards.
 The Our World: Redeemed album was nominated for a Grammy Award.

 Biography

 As of 2005, Flame sold over 35,000 albums, and one of his interludes from his first album was played on Busch Stadium's loudspeakers every time Albert Pujols came to bat.

 On February 20, 2007, it was announced that Flame's track, "Gotta Notice", from the album Rewind was nominated for the 38th Annual GMA Dove Awards in the category Rap/Hip Hop Recorded Song of the Year.
 In mid-2007, Flame joined the rest of Cross Movement for their final tour.
 Our World Redeemed was nominated for a Stellar Award, Dove Award, and Grammy Award.
 In 2009, Flame was a special guest on Reach Records 116 Clique's tour Don't Waste Your Life.

 In 2010, Flame announced a new album titled Captured.

+He studied at Boyce College and obtained a Bachelor of Arts.

 In 2014 Flame, along with three other musicians, filed a lawsuit against Katy Perry for alleged copyright infringement.
 In the suit, Perry was accused of stealing production elements from Flame's gospel track "Joyful Noise", in her song "Dark Horse".
 Flame and the other plaintiffs involved in the suit claimed that, not only did Perry use appropriate elements of the song, but that the video tarnished their production by using imagery associated with black magic and witchcraft, ideologies that Flame strongly opposes.
 It was originally reported that the matter had been settled out of court; however, as of late 2018, the case was set to go to trial.
 On July 29, 2019, a jury sided with Flame, leaving Perry to pay $550,000 and her label to pay the remaining $2.78 million.
 On March 17, 2020, Judge Christina A. Snyder overturned the jury award, citing numerous factors, including that the musical theme was both simple and common, and that the evidence given did not support the jury's award.
 Snyder vacated the jury's verdict and denied motions for a new trial, but stated that, should the case be heard on appeal at the Ninth Circuit, a new jury trial would be required.
 Flame filed a notice of appeal at the Ninth Circuit on April 13, 2020.
 In March 2022, the Ninth Circuit ruled in Perry's favor, upholding the vacation ruling from the District Court.
 The courts found the ostinatos in question unrelated, failed to meet the threshold of originality required for protection, and granted JMOL to defendants.